ds-horizon/dota/web/README.md

 - [Ask a Question (Discord)](https://discord.gg/Sa6a5Scj)
 - [Report an Issue](https://github.com/dream-sports-labs/dota/issues)

-## Features
+## Features Overview

+The DOTA Web Dashboard is a comprehensive management interface for DOTA (Distributed Over-The-Air Updates), built with Remix and React.
+It provides a user-friendly interface for managing organizations, applications, deployments, and access control.

 -   🔐 **Authentication**
     -   Google OAuth integration
     -   Secure session management
     -   Role-based access control
 -   🏢 **Organization Management**
     -   Create and manage organizations
     -   Organization-specific settings
     -   Team collaboration features
 -   📱 **Application Management**
     -   Create and manage applications
     -   View application details and metrics
     -   Manage app deployments
     -   Handle app collaborators
 -   🚀 **Deployment Features**
     -   Create and manage deployments
     -   Promote deployments between environments
     -   Manage deployment tokens
     -   View deployment history and status
 -   🔌 **API Integration**
     -   RESTful API endpoints
     -   Access key management
     -   Tenant management
     -   Deployment management

+## Web Dashboard Usage Guide

+### App Management
+The app management section allows you to create and manage applications for your organization.
+Before you can deploy any updates, you need to register an app with the DOTA service.
+All new apps automatically come with two deployments (Staging and Production).

+**Creating an App**
+To create an app:
+1. Log in to DOTA Dashboard.
+2. Click the **Add new app** in the upper-right corner of the page (or press the `C` key).
+3. Populate the panel that appears with information about the new app.

+**Note:**
+If your app targets both iOS and Android, please create separate apps for each platform with DOTA (e.g., MyApp-iOS and MyApp-Android).

+### Organization Management
+The organization management section allows you to create and manage organizations.
+Organizations provide a way to group apps and collaborators for team-based workflows.
+You can view all organizations associated with your account, manage organization settings, and control access to organization resources.

+**Accessing Organizations**
+All of your organizations are accessible in the left navigation panel of the DOTA Dashboard.
+Organizations are the owners of apps, so when you create an app in a different organization, that organization is automatically created if it doesn't already exist.

+### Collaborator Management
+DOTA allows you to add collaborators to your app, enabling other developers to deploy updates to your app's deployments.
+The collaborator management interface provides:
+-   Adding new collaborators via email
+-   Removing collaborators from your app
+-   Viewing and managing all collaborators for your app

+**Adding Users to an Organization**
+You can add users to an organization indirectly through an app.
+Here's how:
+1. Select an app within an organization
+2. Click on "Go to app" and select "Collaborators" from the top toggle-tab options
+3. Select "Add collaborator"
+4. Type the user's email address to add the user

+### Token Management
+Tokens enable you to authenticate with the DOTA service without needing to use your Google credentials.
+The dashboard provides interfaces for:
+-   Creating new tokens
+-   Removing tokens that are no longer needed
+-   Viewing all tokens associated with your account

+### Deployment Management
+From the DOTA perspective, an app is simply a named grouping for one or more "deployments."
+While the app represents a conceptual "namespace," its deployments represent the actual targets for releasing updates (for developers) and synchronizing updates (for end-users).

+**Default Deployments**
+Each app will have two deployments created by default: **Production** and **Staging**.
+These deployments are ready to use immediately after app creation.

+**Deployment Actions**
+The dashboard provides several ways to manage your deployments:
+-   **Create** - Add new deployment environments beyond the default ones
+-   **Search** - Find specific deployments from the dropdown menu
+-   **Delete** - Remove deployments that are no longer needed You can quickly access deployment actions by pressing `⌘`+`K` (Command+K) to open the command menu for creating and searching deployments.

+**Copying Deployment Keys**
+Deployment keys are required when configuring your mobile app to receive updates from DOTA.
+You can easily copy any deployment key directly from the dashboard using the "Copy Deployment Key" button.

+**Deployment Management Table**
+The deployments table shows key information about each deployment, including:
+-   Label - The release identifier
+-   Target Versions - The app versions this update applies to
+-   Status - Current state of the deployment
+-   Mandatory - Whether the update is required
+-   Rollbacks - Number of automatic rollbacks
+-   Active Devices - Number of devices using this version
+-   Rollout - Percentage of users receiving this update
+-   Released At - Timestamp of the release

+**Note:**
+Installation metrics are displayed in the deployment view, showing active users, total installations, pending updates, rollbacks, and more.

+### Releasing and Managing Updates
+The dashboard provides a user-friendly interface for managing updates to your apps, while the actual creation of releases is done through the CLI.

+**Creating Releases**
+Creating releases is performed exclusively through the DOTA CLI, not through the dashboard.
+For detailed instructions on how to create releases, please refer to the [CLI Usage Guide](/documentation/cli/commands).
+When creating a release using the CLI, you can specify:
+-   Target deployment environment
+-   Update packages to upload
+-   Target binary versions
+-   Update descriptions (changelog)
+-   Mandatory update flags
+-   Rollout percentages

+**Note:**
+While releases are created via CLI, you can view and manage them through the dashboard after they're created.

+**Patching Update Metadata**
+After releasing an update via CLI, you can modify one or more of the metadata attributes through the dashboard:
+-   Mark an update as mandatory
+-   Change the rollout percentage
+-   Enable or disable specific releases
+-   Update the release description

+### Promoting Updates
+Once you've tested an update in a specific deployment (e.g., Staging), you can promote it "downstream" (e.g., Production) using the dashboard.
+This creates a new release for the destination deployment with the same code and metadata from the source deployment's latest release.
+When promoting an update, you can override certain properties like description, rollout percentage, and whether the update is mandatory.

+### Rolling Back Updates
+If you release an update that is broken or contains unintended features, you can easily roll it back using the dashboard.
+This will:
+-   Disable the current release
+-   Re-enable the previous working release
+-   Use the CLI to roll back to a specific release

+### Viewing Release History
+The dashboard provides a comprehensive view of release history for each deployment, including:
+-   Release labels and timestamps
+-   Mandatory/disabled flags
+-   Release descriptions
+-   Author information
+-   Installation metrics

+### Analytics and Reporting
+The dashboard provides analytics and reporting features to help you understand your app's update performance:
+-   Installation success/failure rates
+-   Active user counts
+-   Device and OS distribution
+-   Update adoption rates
+-   Rollback occurrences
+These analytics can help guide your deployment strategy and identify potential issues with specific updates or device types.

 ## Prerequisites